 This painful infection causes bleeding from the eyes and eventually blinds

 A beast or Humanoid

-saving throw or become infected.
-One day after infection, the creature’s Vision
+or become infected.
+One day after infection, the creature’s vision

 starts to become blurry.
-The creature takes a −1 penalty to Attack
+The creature takes a −1 penalty to attack rolls

 , one dose of it prevents the disease from worsening after that rest.
 After three doses, the ointment cures the disease entirely.